 In his summation, Lipton suggested that the pathologist acted under pressure from detectives who had already made up their minds that Kolman’s death was a murder and Nunez was the killer.
 “There is reasonable doubt all over this autopsy report,” Lipton told jurors.

 Lipton and Shargel also worked to undermine a key prosecution argument — that Nunez was the only possible source of the Midazolam that set off alarm bells when it turned up in a toxicology report weeks after Kolman’s autopsy.
 Lipton reminded jurors that Tom and Linda Kolman both worked in the medical field; he as an in-home physical therapist and she as a secretary to the chief of medical services at HealthAlliance Hospital’s Broadway Campus.
 On cross examination, detectives conceded that they had never searched the Kolman house for drugs, instead relying on Linda Kolman to turn over her husband’s medication.
-Over prosecutors’ objections, the defense team introduced evidence that Tom Kolman maintained a post office box where he had testosterone, presumably ordered online, delivered.
+Over prosecutors’ objections, the defense team introduced evidence that Tom Kolman maintained a post office box where he had testosterone, presumably ordered online after consulting the best testosterone booster reviews, delivered.
 They suggested that cops, who were focused on Nunez as early as February 2012 when they interrogated him and obtained search warrants for his apartment and office, never looked for other possible sources of the drug.

 The defense team also argued that Nunez had no motive to kill Kolman.
 Linda Kolman testified that by mid-November of 2011, she had decided to break off the relationship with Nunez after the holidays.
 But the defense used affectionate text messages and emails and a card Linda gave Nunez to mark their 11-month anniversary on Nov.
 16, 2011 to argue that no such plan existed.